Helene Gigstad Fauske: Brest Bretagne

 During her first season with Brest Bretagne Handball (2021–2022), she was the club's top goalscorer in the French League (118 goals in 27 matches, 6th top goalscorer) and in the Champions League (87 goals; 6th top goalscorer).
+During her second season, she was also BBH's top goalscorer.
+In both seasons she finished as the runner-up in the French league.